Subspace decomposition with defect diffusion coefficient

 \subsubsection{Shifted random defect model}

 We finally consider the random defect shifted model shown in Figure~\ref{incl-models} (right), which represents the most challenging test case among the considered defect configurations.
+This model is obtained by considering $\mathcal{Q} = [0.75,1]^2$ together with

 In contrast to the previous models, the defect is no longer centered within the $\varepsilon$-cell, although its fine-scale structure is preserved.
 This modification breaks the symmetry implicitly exploited by the ND--DD preconditioner.

 Figure~\ref{inclshift-c} reports the average number of PCG iterations of the converged samples.
-For smaller defect contrast e.g. $\beta/\alpha =10$, all methods converged even with a clearly increased number of iterations.
+For smaller defect contrasts e.g. $\beta/\alpha =10$, all methods converged even with a clearly increased number of iterations.
 At a contrast $\beta/\alpha =100$, the Direct-DD preconditioner remains robust for all tested defect probabilities, converging for all samples with only a mild increase in iteration counts.
 Similarly, the proposed OO-DD preconditioner converges for all samples across the full range of defect probabilities, with the average iteration count exhibiting an increase as the defect probability grows.
 However, for higher contrast, in particular at $\beta/\alpha = 100$, the ND-DD preconditioner exhibits a severe loss of robustness.
 Already for small defect probabilities, convergence within the prescribed maximum of $200$ PCG iterations is observed only for a small fraction of the samples.
 More precisely, at defect probability $p=0.02$, only $10.67\%$ of all samples converged in $200$ iterations.
 For moderate defect probabilities, no convergence is achieved within this iteration limit.
 As a consequence, iteration counts for ND-DD are not reported beyond this regime.